Roopa0007/VISIONIX-HackBeyond/README.md

 ## ❤️ Acknowledgment

-This project was built as part of HackwithBeyond — Space Station Safety Hackathon 2025, using synthetic data from Duality AI Falcon Simulator.
+This project was built as part of HackBeyond — Space Station Hackathon 2025, using synthetic data from Duality AI Falcon Simulator.